NxtGen-Arena/SFDCDev401/Homework/Automations/Flows/Automate Hotel Reservation.md

 * Use Custom Metadata to select the email notification to be sent.
 * Create Lightning email templates for notifications.
 * Handle errors gracefully.
-* Select the appropriate flow types.
+* Select the appropriate flow types. and justify why you choose the specific flow type.

 ## Business Requirements